dyne/devuan-sdk/README.md

 ```
 package hasciicam
-package-import
-package-verify
-package-stage
+version latest
+import
+verify
+stage
 ```

-Then hasciicam will be in stage/ and checked into git.
+Then the hasciicam sourcecode will be in stage/ and checked in git.
 New versions will be checked in as branches.
 To build it just launch `build`.

-On the other hand, to burn an iso:
+On the other hand, to create a chroot and burn an iso:

 ```
 chroot i386